-Using multimodal optical mesoscopy it proved possible to visualize the presence of individual bacteria and biofilms within an unusually large volume of fresh tonsil tissue.
+Using multimodal optical mesoscopy, it proved possible to visualise the presence of individual bacteria and biofilms within an unusually large volume of fresh tonsil tissue.

-Figure 3(A) shows a maximum intensity axial projection of a whole mount of tonsil tissue prepared for imaging as described in Sections 2.1 and 2.2.
+The image displayed in Figure 3A shows a maximum intensity axial projection of a whole mount of tonsil tissue with biofilms present upon it.
 The tonsil was imaged as described in Section 2.3, using a 5 μ m z-step size over a total axial range of 810 μ m.
-These data took just over 4.5 hours to acquire.
-The tonsil tissue is shown in green and gram-positive bacteria are shown in magenta.
-The tonsil specimen extended beyond the imaged field, but even within this 5 mm x 5 mm lateral area it is evident that biofilm spread was highly heterogeneous in this specimen.
+These data took just over 4.5 h to acquire.
+The tonsil specimen extended beyond the imaged field, but even within this 5 mm × 5 mm lateral area, it is evident that biofilm spread was highly heterogeneous in this specimen.
 A large biofilm extending over several square millimetres is shown close to the centre of the field.
-Several smaller discrete biofilms are also visible, and these are distributed unevenly within the tissue.
-A region of interest (ROI) is highlighted with a yellow box.
-A digital zoom of this ROI is shown in Figure 3(B).
-This ROI shows the level of spatial detail that is obtained at all positions in the maximum intensity projection dataset.
-A biofilm is visible adjacent to hundreds of individual bacterial cells.
-A white dotted line in 3(B) shows a further ROI that includes both the biofilm in the centre of the image and adjacent individual bacteria.
-The intensity of the magenta channel only is plotted in Figure 3(C).
-These data confirm that the diameter of this biofilm is approximately 25 μ m and that individual bacteria between 1 μ m to 2 μ m in size are clearly resolved.
-These data demonstrate the suitability of multimodal optical mesoscopy to simultaneously visualize individual bacteria and biofilms over extended spatial volumes in a single dataset.
+Several smaller discrete biofilms of approximately 20-50 μ m2 distributed unevenly through the tissue were additionally observed.
+Digitally zooming into a region of interest (ROI) in the central region of the image (Figure 3A and B) shows a combination of small biofilms surrounded by individually stained bacteria.
+This ROI (Figure 3B) shows the level of spatial detail which is obtained in all positions in the maximum intensity projection dataset alongside the ability to resolve the biofilm in addition to hundreds of individual bacterial cells.
+An intensity line profile of the magenta-only channel (Figure 3C) confirms that the diameter of this biofilm is approximately 25 μm and that individual bacteria between 1 and 2 μm in size are clearly resolved.
+These data demonstrate the suitability of multimodal optical mesoscopy to simultaneously visualise individual bacteria and biofilms over extended spatial volumes in a single dataset.

-Figure 4 shows a three-dimensional render of a different tonsil specimen to that presented in Figure 3, imaged as per the methods reported in Sections 2.1 and 2.2.
-These data were obtained over a 5 mm x 5 mm x 1 mm imaging volume with a z-step size of 5 μm, which took just over 5.5 hours to acquire.
-A video showing this dataset from different angles and at various levels of display zoom is available as Movie 1.
-In these data the complex three-dimensional topography of the tonsil surface (shown in green) is clearly visible with voids in the tissue corresponding to the opening of crypts.
-An example of a visible crypt is highlighted with a cyan arrow.
-The highly heterogeneous spatial distribution of gram-positive bacteria (shown in magenta) is clearly visible in three-dimensions.
-Without further digital zoom individual bacteria are not visible, but they are present and can be seen in the raw data (available for download).
-However, individual biofilms are present at this level of display zoom, both across the tissue surface and at the opening of tonsil crypts.
-An example of biofilms surrounding the mouth of a crypt is shown with a yellow arrow.
-Throughout the tissue biofilms appear as bright punctate magenta objects on the order of 20 μm to 200 μm in diameter.
+Mesoscale imaging of a different tonsil specimen over a total axial range of 1 mm (5 μ m z-step size), and a lateral area of 5 mm × 5 mm took just over 5.5 h to acquire (Figure 4 and Supplementary Movie 1).
+These data demonstrate the complex 3-dimensional topography of the tonsil surface together with tissue voids corresponding to tonsillar crypts.
+Further examples of a variety of tonsil specimens representing the tonsil surface and interior specimens are evidenced in Figure S1.

+The highly heterogeneous spatial distribution of Grampositive bacteria is clearly visible in three-dimensions.
+Without further digital zoom, individual bacteria are not visible, but they are present and can be seen in the raw data (available for download).
+However, individual biofilms are present at this level of display zoom, both across the tissue surface and at the opening of tonsil crypts as indicated in Figure 4.
+Throughout the tissue, biofilms appear as bright punctate objects on the order of 20 to 200 μm in diameter.
 We note that these thick biofilms are frequently connected to thinner biofilms, which are more widely spread across the tissue surface.
-There are only a few regions where the green and magenta signals spatially coincide: this co-occurrence is visible as white areas.
-From this low coincidence we concluded that biofilms are mostly adhering to the tonsil surface in this specimen, rather than being embedded within the tissue.
+From the low spatial coincidence of both bacteria and tonsil in the same pixel (appearing as white on Figure 4), we concluded that biofilms mostly adhere to the tonsil surface in this specimen, rather than being embedded within the tissue.